James-Douglas/component-library/README.md

 - `yarn build` - runs the build

 ## Releasing
-Releasing is done by Bamboo using the semantic-release package. to trigger a release of the manor library you must merge a feature branch to Master
+Releasing is done by Bamboo using the semantic-release package.
+To trigger a release of the manor library you must merge a feature branch to Master